pingworks/urubu-tpl/cd.md

 <h2>Dashboard and parallelizing builds</h2>

 Every commit triggers a pipeline run.
 That means a lot of feedback data gets produced (imagine 3 teams, 7 developers each, committing 2 times per hour -> 50 builds/h).
 A Dashboard helps spotting potential test failures and the corresponding pipeline jobs.
 It can also be used to implement a simple 'one button push' deployment to test environments.
 To optimize the whole pipeline for throughput it is necessary to parallelize builds in all pipeline stages.
-The Jenkins [Pipeline Plugin][jenkins_pipeline] can be used for that purpose.
+The Jenkins [Pipeline Plugin][jenkins_pipeline_plugin] can be used for that purpose.
 For visualization the new [blue ocean ui][jenkins_blueocean] can be used.

-[Pipeline Plugin][jenkins_pipeline]{: .btn .btn-xs .btn-default role=button }
+[Pipeline Plugin][jenkins_pipeline_plugin]{: .btn .btn-xs .btn-default role=button }
 [Blueocean UI][jenkins_blueocean]{: .btn .btn-xs .btn-default role=button }

 </div>